FenixAlliance/ABS.Docs/Module-Development.md

-# Modules for the Alliance Business Suite
+# Developing Modules for the Alliance Business Suite

 The Alliance Business Suite is a modular application platform.
 This means that you can create custom functionalities in the form of modules and add them to your ABS instance.